Zaiwen/GED_Discovery/README.md

 - Java 1.8
 - Python 3

+## Preliminaries
+Due to space limitations, missing files are saved [here](), and the source code can also be found.

 ## Execution Steps
 We divide the GED mining process into the following three steps:
 1. **Frequent Subgraph Mining**: